 If you’re looking for a unique way to keep your kids occupied, this is the kit for you.
 Designed for kids ages 6 to 12, this DIY science lab includes color, fragrances, wax, Epsom salt, molds and more that will allow them to create eight of their own soaps, plus 10 bath bombs (note that this set does contain glitter, so it may be best to save that for the soap).
 There's a 20-page instructional guide to walk them through the process, and they'll learn a bit of science along the way—in fact, it's STEM.org authenticated.
 And when the fun of making them is over, they'll be able to take a dip with their creations.
 How cool is that?

 These bath bombs will not only fill your tub with bubbles, but they'll fill it with scented, colorful ones.
 Using natural ingredients, like Epsom salts, extra virgin olive oil, essential oils and water-based colors, these are handmade by moms, so you know they're parent-approved.
-They come in fun scents (Fruit Loops?
-Say no more.) and each one comes with a sea animal toy, too.
+They come in fun scents (Cherry?
+Say no more.) and each one comes with a superhero toy, too.